The official blog of the Lung Institute.

 In his prime, the Marlboro Man encapsulated the allure of smoking across all ages and genders.
 From his rugged stance and solemn demeanor, the figure inspired generations of youth to pick up a cigarette, and unfortunately many are paying for it today.

-The Lung Institute uses autologous stem cells or those derived from the patient’s own body.
-The stem cells are extracted from either the blood or bone marrow, separated and returned intravenously.
+The Lung Institute uses cells derived from the patient’s own body.
+The cells are extracted from the blood, separated and returned intravenously.
 The cells then travel through the heart and into the lungs where they aggregate in the pulmonary trap.
-Once there, the stem cells may promote healing.
+Once there, the cells may promote healing.

 Since opening their first clinic in 2013, the Lung Institute has treated more than 3,000 people with lung disease nationwide.
 In a recent study conducted by the Lung Institute, 83 percent of patients reported an improvement in quality of life.